TydVirTaal/tydvirtaal.github.io/_pages/getting-into-IT-the-roadmap.md

 I want to do this because I should've started years ago - I've always been drawn to tech, I love systems thinking and my brain really needs to learn things and work through different problems to enjoy itself.

+A more detailed, real-time plan can be seen in my [Notion Dashboard](https://opposite-guava-d65.notion.site/Getting-into-IT-Learning-and-Project-Management-b3171e0f2d024efd8f80410cdd6fcd47).
+{: notice}

 ### Existing Skills

 I don't have a neatly packaged job title.
 My experience so far is that I'm a strong generalist who learns quickly and has a particular affinity for tech.
 When I'm working with clients, it tends to end up looking like me trying to improve systems and processes, either through process design or project managment.
 I have seen these skills be effective in dev-related spaces, and so I think that it will be important to leverage them as I look to make this transition.